Michigan’s Ross School of Business

 Michigan Ross Alumni Info

-The Michigan Ross alumni are successfully working as top executives and entrepreneurs around the globe and have carved a niche for themselves in various sectors.
-From analyst and consultant positions in EY, IBM, Oracle, Ford, Deloitte, Amazon, Google, Phillips, Apple, Gogman Sachs, PWC, Accenture to founders of powerful business enterprises, they have achieved it all.
+The Michigan Ross alumni are known to successfully work as top executives and entrepreneurs across the globe and have carved a niche for themselves in various sectors.
+From analyst and consultant positions in EY, IBM, Oracle, Deloitte, Amazon, Google, Apple, etc to founders of influential business enterprises, they have accomplished it all.

-Master of Management students have received a number of outstanding offers for positions in a diverse set of industries, including consulting, technology, consumer packaged goods, manufacturing, hospitality, retail, and the public sector.
+Master of Management students have received several outstanding offers for positions in a diverse set of industries, including consulting, technology, consumer packaged goods, manufacturing, hospitality, retail, and the public sector.
 Positions include roles in finance, marketing, consulting, sales, and business development, among others.

 Some Famous Alumni